Nonlinear functional regression by functional deep neural network with kernel embedding: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we implement some standard numerical simulations to verify the performance and theoretical results of our functional net with kernel embedding (KEFNN).
-We first evaluate the numerical performance of our model by using the simulated examples to compare with the previous models, which use the different dimension reduction methods followed by a same deep neural network.
-Then we demonstrate transparent illustrations on our theoretical results and try to get more insights on our model, by studying the change of generalization performance of our model with different sample sizes and noises.
-Finally, we evaluate the performance of our model on some real functional datasets.
+{In this section, we conduct standard numerical simulations to evaluate the performance and advantages of our proposed functional network with kernel embedding (KEFNN), which is trained as outlined in Algorithm \ref{algorithm} in Section \ref{section1}.
+We start by examining the numerical effectiveness of our model through simulated examples, comparing it with functional networks that utilize different dimension reduction methods, as well as with a standard deep neural network.
+Following this, we carry out numerical simulations on synthetic data to gain further insights into our model's behavior.
+This includes assessing the impact of the first-stage sample size, second-stage sample size, network depth, and noise levels on performance, validating the discretization invariant property, and exploring the effects of various quadrature schemes on performance.
+Finally, we evaluate the effectiveness of KEFNN on several small real functional datasets.}